Petroleum Environmental Cleanup Fund Award (PECFA)

 "In (year) I received payments from the Wisconsin PECFA fund in the amount of $(amount).
 This payment is a reimbursement for costs incurred for environmental cleanup of gas/oil spill on my property.
 The $(amount) is excludable under Internal Revenue Code Section 126."

 The Usual and Customary Cost Schedule (cost schedule) was a reimbursement schedule that reflected the maximum amount that PECFA would reimburse for tasks listed on the cost schedule at the time the task activity was conducted.
 It was not intended to set the price for specific tasks.
 The DNR considered variances to the cost schedule on a case-by-case basis.
-For more information, see Wis.
-Stat. § 292.63(4)(cm).
-The last cost schedule was produced in January 2020.
+For more information, see s.
+292.63(4)(cm), Wis.
+Stats.
+The final cost schedule was produced in January 2020.

-Progress reports must be completed to inform DNR of progress and estimated costs at various times during both investigation and remediation for all open sites, per Wis.
-Admin.
-Code ch.
-NR 700.11(1)(a)
+Progress reports must be completed to inform DNR of progress and estimated costs at various times during both investigation and remediation for all open sites, per ch.
+NR 700.11(1)(a), Wis.
+Adm.
+Code.

 There are a number of databases related to PECFA sites that you may be interested in using.